 Blow drying also gets them dry much quicker making them smell better for longer.

-If you do not have a dryer we recommend bathing them on a worm sunny day so after you towel dry them you can let them play in the sun to help dry their coats quicker.
+If you do not have a dryer we recommend bathing them on a warm sunny day so after you towel dry them you can let them play in the sun to help dry their coats quicker.

 Brushing your pup will build your bond and keep him/her looking and feeling good.
 Brushing can also prolong the times between baths.
 We like to brush our pups out at least once a week sometimes more depending on our activities.
 We brush our pups out after a hike in the woods or a walk in the field.
-When we go camping we brush our pups out ever night before bed.
+When we go camping we brush our pups out every night before bed.

 This is our main brush.
 It works great for removing burs and debris that gets caught in their coat.
 We always use this brush before a comb.

 We use a mettle toothed comb after the slicker brush to check our work and to pull any dead coat out that the slicker may have missed.
-If the comb snags on a tangle we know we need to use the slicker brush in that aria more.
+If the comb snags on a tangle we know we need to use the slicker brush in that area more.